icecube/icetray-public/icetray/resources/docs/i3units.rst

 The quantities so constructed are '''not''' tied to any particular units.
-We can divide distance by I3Units::m to get the value in metres, or with I3Units::yd to get it in yards.
+We can divide distance by I3Units::m to get the value in meters, or with I3Units::yd to get it in yards.
 So we can pass these quantities around between modules without caring about units, and in some other module we can set::